Arr0ww28/cpp_hack/README.md

 * **Tire Pressure Sensor** (20 PSI – 40 PSI)
 * **Door Status Sensor** (Open/Closed)
 * **Seatbelt Sensor** (Locked/Unlocked)
-* **How it works:** Each sensor employs a fine-grained mutex and generates simulated data using its own `std::mt19937` Random Number Generator.
-Can be toggled to a manual input mode via configuration.
+* **How it works:** A background `SimThread` generates smooth, realistic data using time-based sinusoidal waves (from `<cmath>`) instead of erratic random numbers.
+You can also seamlessly toggle Auto-Simulation off and manually input specific values to test edge cases!

-### 2. Alert Management Module
+### 2. Adaptive Alert Prioritization
 Monitors sensor readings to raise and clear alerts dynamically.
 * Evaluates context-dependent conditions (e.g., Door Open is only a `CRITICAL` alert if the Vehicle Speed is > 10 km/h).
 * Classifies alerts into `INFO`, `WARNING`, and `CRITICAL`.
-* Maintains a thread-safe active alert list and a bounded historical alert deque.
+* **Adaptive Priority:** Utilizes an STL `std::priority_queue` (Max-Heap) in both the async EventLogger and the Dashboard UI.
+This guarantees that `CRITICAL` safety alerts immediately bypass standard informational messages and bubble to the very top.

+### 3. Driver Profile Management
+* Dynamic runtime configurations based on loaded driver profiles (Default, Eco, Sport, Performance).
+* Switching to a "Sport" profile instantly raises the engine temperature warning threshold and speed limit, automatically suppressing false alarms while driving aggressively.

-### 3. Vehicle Dashboard Module
+### 4. Vehicle Dashboard Module
 Renders a real-time, auto-refreshing ASCII-based dashboard in the terminal.
 * Uses standard ANSI color codes (Green/Yellow/Red) without emojis or Unicode.
+* **Live Refresh:** Provides interactive menu navigation, including a Live Dashboard where you can press `[R]` to instantly refresh or `[Q]` to toggle Auto-Simulation on the fly.
 * Maintains live statistics (Min/Max/Avg) utilizing a map-based `VehicleStatistics` tracker.

-* Provides interactive menu navigation using standard inputs.
+### 5. Watchdog Health Monitor
+* A dedicated background supervisor that tracks the lifecycle of all other running threads.
+* Every module (Sensors, Dashboard, Logger) publishes a "heartbeat" to the `HealthMonitor`.
+If a thread hangs (like the LoggerThread), the Watchdog detects the missing heartbeat and instantly publishes an `ECU_FAULT` alert to the system.

-### 4. Event Logger Module
+### 6. Event Logger Module
 A highly robust, asynchronous logging pipeline.
-* Utilizes a lock-free `ThreadSafeQueue` producer-consumer model.
+* Utilizes a lock-free `ThreadSafeQueue` producer-consumer model (now upgraded to prioritize `CRITICAL` events).
 * Logs events out to `logs/vehicle_logs.txt`.
 * Allows searching of in-memory log history using lambda-based predicates and `std::copy_if`.

-### 5. Threading & Orchestration (Main)
-Drives the concurrent execution pipeline using 4 background `std::thread`s and a main foreground thread:
-* **Sensor Thread (500ms):** Generates new sensor readings.
-* **Monitor Thread (750ms):** Evaluates sensor conditions and generates alerts.
-* **Logger Thread (250ms):** Drains the async queue and writes to the log file.
-* **Dashboard Thread (1000ms):** Auto-refreshes the active CLI view.
-* **Main Thread:** Handles the interactive menu, user inputs, and graceful shutdown (SIGINT).

 ---